kowalej/BlueMuse/README.md

 **"startall" and "stopall" are not meant for launch, they are used when BlueMuse is already running.**

 # Installation
-Download latest version from the /Dist folder and unzip or find your desired version in BlueMuse/AppPackages folder.
+**Download latest version from the /Dist folder** and unzip or find your desired version in BlueMuse/AppPackages folder.
 Then continue using the auto or manual process.
-### Auto
+### Easy Way
 1. Navigate to the unzipped app folder and run the PowerShell command:
-`.\Add-AppDevPackage.ps1`
+`.\InstallBlueMuse.ps1`
 2. Follow the prompts - the script should automatically install the security certificate, all dependencies, and the BlueMuse app.

-### Manual
+### Manual Install
 1. Double click BlueMuse_xxx.cer then click "Install Certificate".
 2. Select current user or local machine depending on preference and click "Next".
 3. Select "Place all certificates in the following store".